 Firstly, the rate at which existing core competencies and capabilities can be developed and commoditised may accelerate.
-Codification is increasingly likely to happen and when its does it can be replicated more quickly.
+Codification is increasingly likely to happen, and when it does, it can be replicated more quickly.
 The speed of this process is unpredictable but will create new sources of competitive advantage.

 Secondly, the ability to acquire and analyse data may become a new core competency that will have the power to adapt business models in an industry.

-Finally, the power to codify may attract new entrants into the industries with totally new business models.
-The potential scenarios are now slightly different from before as they must include the new possibilities of an Industry 4.0 world (Figure 2).
+Finally, the power to codify may attract new entrants into the industries with totally unique business models.
+The potential scenarios are now slightly different from before, as they must include the new possibilities of an Industry 4.0 world (Figure 2).

 Existing Business Models/Low Likelihood of Codification

-1. If there is no likely change to the business model and core competencies and capabilities are not likely to be codified then the rapidly developing technologies, which are part of Industry 4.0, will still have to be applied to develop core competencies and capabilities.
-In this way a company has a chance to maintain its competitiveness in the market.
+1. If there is no likely change to the business model and core competencies and capabilities are not likely to be codified then the rapidly developing technologies, which are part of Industry 4.0, will still have to be applied to build core competencies and capabilities.
+In this way, a company has a chance to maintain its competitiveness in the market.

 Existing Business Models/High Likelihood of Codification

-2. If capabilities will be subject to codification, companies will need to be more aggressive in outsourcing these capabilities in order to maintain competiveness.
-If core competencies can be codified, new entrants will arrive more quickly and with radically difference cost bases due to automation.
+2. If capabilities are subject to codification, companies will need to be more aggressive in outsourcing these capabilities in order to maintain competitiveness.
+If core competencies can be codified, new entrants will arrive more quickly and with radically different cost bases due to automation.
 An example of this will probably be quite rare as codification would drive an existing business model into the Cloud.

 New Business Models/Low Likelihood of Codification